justvegies/justvegies.github.io/_posts/2020-05-23-chickpea-scramble.markdown

 Heat up a skillet with some oil and add onion slices.
 Fry it until translucent.
 Then add tomote chunks and stirr it for about 2 minutes.

 ### Fry the scumble
 Heat up a skillet with a teaspoon of oil and pour in the mixture.
 It has to cover entire surface and should not be deeper than 1 cm.
 The mixture is going to thicken from the bottom.
 Once the bottom of the mixture is ready to flip then cut it into 4 pieces and flip it one by one.
-When the entire thing is ready to be divided into smaller pieces go for it and make it look like scrambled eggs.
+When the entire thing is no longer liquid and ready to be divided into smaller pieces go for it.

 ### Add onions
 Take the fried onions and them to the scumble.
 Fry it together for another 2 to 3 minutes.